curl/curl/docs/cmdline-opts/suppress-connect-headers.md

   - show-headers
   - proxytunnel
 Example:
-  - --suppress-connect-headers --include -x proxy $URL
+  - --suppress-connect-headers --show-headers -x proxy $URL
 ---

 # `--suppress-connect-headers`

 When --proxytunnel is used and a CONNECT request is made do not output proxy CONNECT response headers.
-This option is meant to be used with --dump-header or --include which are used to show protocol headers in the output.
+This option is meant to be used with --dump-header or --show-headers which are used to show protocol headers in the output.
 It has no effect on debug options such as --verbose or --trace, or any statistics.